-- Abundance of garlic, onion, spices and herbs
+- An abundance of garlic, onion, spices, and herbs

 - Use of olive and rapeseed oil as a fat

-- Daily consumption of yoghurt and sheep’s cheese (but not milk)
+- Daily consumption of yogurt and sheep’s cheese (but not milk)

-- Daily consumption, but moderate, of red wine (12 cl/day)
+- Daily consumption, but moderate, of red wine (12 cal/day)

 - High consumption of fish (several times a week)